 On January 31, 2023, the Company acquired Financial Resources Group Investment Services, LLC, a broker-dealer and independent branch office, in order to expand its addressable markets and complement organic growth.
-The transaction closed on January 31, 2023 for an initial payment of approximately \$140 million with potential contingent payments over the three years following the closing.
-The Company accounted for the acquisition under the acquisition method of accounting for business combinations.
-At June 30, 2023, the Company had provisionally allocated \$129.7 million of the purchase price to goodwill, \$53.5 million to definite-lived intangible assets, \$45.4 million to liabilities for contingent consideration, \$9.0 million to cash acquired and the remainder to other assets acquired and liabilities assumed as part of the acquisition.
+The Company accounted for the acquisition under the acquisition method of accounting for business combinations, and total consideration for the transaction was \$189.2 million, which included an initial cash payment of \$143.8 million and a liability of \$45.4 million for contingent consideration.
+The Company allocated \$129.7 million of the purchase price to goodwill, \$53.5 million to definite-lived intangible assets, \$9.0 million to cash acquired and the remainder to other assets acquired and liabilities assumed as part of the acquisition.
+The goodwill primarily includes synergies expected to result from combining operations and is deductible for tax purposes.
+See Note 7 - Goodwill and Other Intangibles, Net, for additional information.